|Trees in my back yard|

 except to be thrown out and trampled underfoot."
 (Matthew 5:13)

 I now think of my philosophy students.
 For most of them, "church" flavors nothing about their lives.
 They can't taste "church" at all.
 I attribute this to a lack of influence.
-Most of them have never encountered “church.
-Most of them think “church” is a building that houses religious programs and performances.
+Most have never encountered church (because church is something to be encountered, not attended).
+Most think “church” is a building that houses religious programs and performances.

 Be influenced by Christ.
 Such influence flows from the Vine to the branch